Find resources for recovery from addiction and mental health disorders

 Currently in private practice, and serving as the Director of the University of Michigan's online Addiction Certificate Program, Steve was previously employed for over 20 years in Michigan's Community Mental Health system specializing in working with dually diagnosed populations, then served as Director of a cutting-edge outpatient dual disorders treatment clinic in Royal Oak.

-Licensed as a Master's Social Worker and credentialed as an Internationally Certified Alcohol & Drug Counselor and Certified Clinical Supervisor, Steve also serves as adjunct faculty in U-M's Graduate School of Social Work, and is a popular conference speaker and trainer.
+Licensed as a Master's Social Worker and credentialed as an Internationally Certified Alcohol & Drug Counselor and Certified Clinical Supervisor, Steve has also served as adjunct faculty in the Schools of Social Work of both Eastern Michigan University and the University of Michigan, and is a popular conference speaker and trainer.

 Steve’s own lived experience of dual disorders and dual recovery has been a core element informing his clinical practice, consultation, teaching and training work.